Restore My Health

 Again, not hungry, but I knew better than to not eat.
 I sautéed some mushrooms, onions, broccoli, lima beans, and chicken, seasoned with garlic powder and ginger powder.
 I embedded the sautéed mix into two butter lettuce cups, and topped them with a squeeze of lime juice, cilantro, and a drizzle of Pb2.

 I always make room for dessert so I finished the night off with a handful of dates with peanut butter.
 That was peanut butter’s third appearance yesterday.
-I guess that’s what I feel like eating when I don’t feel like eating? :smile:
+I guess that’s what I feel like eating when I don’t feel like eating? 🙂

 I’m hoping my appetite gets back on track.
 Eating isn’t as enjoyable when you don’t feel hungry.
 Alrighty, I’m off to change the world…Catch up with you all soon!